Pylons/pyramid/docs/tutorials/bfgwiki2/basiclayout.rst

 #.
 Line *25*.
 We initialize our SQL database using SQLAlchemy, passing
    it the db string.

 #.
 Line *26*.
-We use the ``repoze.bfg.router.make_app`` to return a
+We construct a :term:`Configurator`.
+The first
-   :term:`WSGI` application.
-The ``make_app`` function's first
+   argument provided to the configurator is the :term:`root factory`, which is used by the :mod:`repoze.bfg` :term:`traversal` mechanism.
-   parameter is the "root factory", which is used by the :mod:`repoze.bfg` :term:`traversal` mechanism.
    Since this is a URL dispatch application, the root factory is ``None``.
-The second argument is the *package* representing our application, and the third argument, ``settings`` is passed as a keyword argument.
+The second argument ``settings`` is passed as a keyword argument.
 It contains a dictionary of settings parsed by PasteDeploy.
+We then use the ``make_wsgi_app`` method of the :term:`Configurator` to return a :term:`WSGI` application.